Global Representation of the Conditional LATE Model: A Separability Result: Representation Results

 \end{theorem}

-This representation result achieves a separability between the instruments and covariates in the treatment choice process.
-The function $m$ provides a ranking among the values of the instrument that is invariant with respect to changes in the covariates.
-It is identified up to increasing transformations, as explained in the next section.
+This representation result achieves separability between the instrument and covariates in the treatment choice process.
+The function $m$ ranks the values of the instrument.
+Moreover, this ranking is invariant to changes in the covariates and is identified up to an increasing transformation.
+We further explain this ranking in the next section.

-The form of Equation (\ref{eqn:index_crossing}) is to emphasize the separation between the instrument $Z$ and the covariate $X$.
+The form of Equation (\ref{eqn:index_crossing}) is to emphasize the separation between the instrument $Z$ and the covariates $X$.
 Alternatively, we can define $\tilde{U} = q(X,U)$, and write the selection equation as

 where $(Y_1,Y_0,\tilde{U}) \perp Z \mid X$.
-We will later use representation (\ref{eqn:representation_without_X}) in the proof of corresponding corollary.
-Note that the separation between $Z$ and $X$ in representation (\ref{eqn:index_crossing}) and (\ref{eqn:representation_uncond}) holds inside the indicator function, and it does not necessarily imply that propensity score is additively separable in $Z$ and $X$.\footnote{That being said, non-separabilities of $Z$ and $X$ in the propensity score may lead to a contradiction to the monotonicity assumption.
-For example, this can happen if the marginal effect of increasing $Z$ is positive for some $(X,Z)=(x,z)$ but negative for another value $(X,Z)=(x',z)$.}
+Representation (\ref{eqn:representation_without_X}) is used in the proof of Corollary \ref{cor:obs_implication}.
+Note that the separation between $Z$ and $X$ in representation (\ref{eqn:index_crossing}) and (\ref{eqn:representation_uncond}) holds inside the indicator function, and it does not necessarily imply that propensity score is additively separable in $Z$ and $X$.
+For example, consider the simple treatment selection equation $\mathbf{1}\{Z + X \geq U\}$, where $U \mid (Z,X) \sim N(0,1)$.
+In this case, the propensity score is equal to $\pi(z,x) = \Phi(z+x)$, with $\Phi$ being the distribution function of the standard normal distribution.
+This particular propensity is not additively separable between its two arguments.\footnote{That being said, non-separabilities of $Z$ and $X$ in the propensity score may lead to a contradiction to the monotonicity assumption.
+For example, this can happen if the marginal effect of increasing $Z$ is positive for some $(X,Z)=(x,z)$ but negative for another value $(X,Z)=(x',z)$.
+For example, if the propensity score is $\pi(z,x) = \Phi(zx)$, then the monotonicity assumption would be violated if $x$ can take both positive and negative values.}

 The intuition of the Theorem is explained along with the following proof, where we make use of the idea presented in \cite{vytlacil2006note}.

 \begin{proof} [Proof of Theorem \ref{thm:representation}]